Neural Ordinary Differential Equations for Model Order Reduction of Stiff Systems

-that is the NN is employed to approximate the right-hand side of the dynamical system \bref{eq:dynamic-parametric-system} by taking as inputs the time $t$, the current state $\mbf u$, and the parameters $\mbf \mu$.
+that is, the FNN is employed to approximate the right-hand side $\mbf{f}$ of the dynamical system \bref{eq:dynamic-parametric-system}, thus it takes as inputs the time $t$, the current state $\mbf u$, and the parameters $\mbf \mu$.
+In other words, this technique aims to predict $\mbf u$ by using $\mathcal{NN}$ to learn the $\mbf{f}$ of Eq.~\bref{eq:dynamic-parametric-system}.
 One of the main drawbacks of this approach is that it is necessary to numerically integrate the system in the online phase.
 Given the recurrent nature of the architecture, adjoint solvers have been developed to enhance the memory efficiency during the training phase \cite{chen2018neural}; their cost however remains much larger when compared to FNN.

 When used as an architecture for ROMs, the neural ODE is often paired with another neural network to reduce the dimension of the system from $N_u$ to a small latent state space.
 This is usually achieved by means of autoencoders \cite{oommen2022learning,vlachas2022multiscale,brunton2020machine,maulik2021reduced,fresca2021comprehensive} or other reduction techniques \cite{Regazzoni2024}.
 However, if $N_u$ is small the advantages of using a small latent space representation may not be counterbalanced by the increased cost of evaluating the neural network.
-In this work, we propose a solution to this latter problem by introducing an appropriate change of variable that significantly reduces the stiffness of the problem.
+In this work, we propose a solution to this latter problem by introducing an appropriate change of variables that significantly reduces the stiffness of the problem.
 Indeed, we will show that our method makes it possible to use explicit solvers to integrate neural ODEs representing stiff systems.

 We report in Figure~\ref{fig:neural-ode} a representation of the neural ODE.
 The hat symbol $\hat{\cdot}$ represents a suitable normalization of the data, see the next section for details.
-For the sake of simplicity, we will indicate in the captions the reference solution (the one that is comprised in the dataset) with the subscript ``$ref$'', and the components of $\mbf u$ as predicted by the neural ODE with simply $u_i$.
+For the sake of simplicity, we will indicate in the captions the reference solution (the one that is comprised in the dataset) with the subscript ``ref'', and the components of $\mbf u$ as predicted by the neural ODE with $u_i$.